Vasco Nunes: Filmography

-Personal life
+Personal life and death

 Vasco Nunes lived with passion in Los Angeles California, constantly pursuing his career in film, documentaries, and commercials.
 He was an energetic personality with a wide circle of friends who joined him on bike rides, watching world soccer matches, attending art and cultural events, and home dinner events.
-His family remains in Portugal, where his mother is a teacher and fine artist, his sister is an entrepreneur and involved in the airline industry, his father has also passed away, and his nephews pursue their education.
+His family remains in Portugal, where his mother is a teacher and fine artist, his sister is an entrepreneur, artist, holistic therapist and involved in the airline industry, his father has also died five years after Vasco (11/06/2021), he was an economist, and his nephews pursue their education, the oldest finish electrotechnical engineering and telecommunications and is working in Barcelona.

 Nunes was - for a few years - romantically involved with filmmaker Ondi Timoner, with whom he shares in the creation and production of various documentaries through their former company held together; Interloper Films.
 The relationship ended up in ongoing and unresolved court battles related to the care of their son after the couple decided to separate in 2006.

 In 2016 Nunes was killed in a motorcycle accident while riding in Los Angeles.
-His funeral and memorial took place in Los Angeles, and his ashes were taken back to Portugal with his Mother, Step-Father, and sister.
+His funeral and memorial took place in Los Angeles, and his ashes were taken back to Portugal with his sister and his brother-in-law.